-As of June 30, 2018 and 2019, we had \$418,420 and \$197,940, respectively, in cash and cash equivalents.
+As of September 30, 2019, June 30, 2019 and June 30, 2018, we had \$714,307, \$197,940 and \$418,420, respectively, in cash and cash equivalents.

-We have experienced cumulative losses from inception to date, which totaled \$5,332,055 through June 30, 2018 and \$12,668,741 through June 30, 2019.
-We had a stockholders' equity position of \$(3,063,694) and \$(3,977,138) at June 30, 2018 and 2019, respectively.
+We have experienced cumulative losses from inception to date, which totaled \$5,332,055 through June 30, 2018, \$12,668,741 through June 30, 2019 and \$13,433,571 through September 30, 2019.
+We had a stockholders' equity position of (\$3,063,694), (\$3,977,138) and (\$3,887,889) at June 30, 2018, June 30, 2019 and September 30, 2019, respectively.
 In addition, we have not completed our efforts to establish a source of revenues sufficient to cover our operating costs and expect to continue to generate losses for the foreseeable future.
 There is no assurance that we will be able to obtain an adequate level of financing needed for our near-term requirements or the product development to ultimately generate sales.
 Due to these conditions, our ability to continue as a "going concern" depends in part on our ability to raise sufficient capital.
-See Note 1 to Consolidated Financial Statements for the fiscal year ended June 30, 2019.
+See Note 1 to Consolidated Financial Statements for the three months to September 30, 2019.

 Since inception, we have financed our operations primarily through funding from our controlling stockholder, along with a private placement of convertible notes of our 99%-owned subsidiary GBS Pty Ltd and a private placement of our Series A Convertible Preferred Stock accompanied by warrants.
 The convertible notes bear interest at 7% per annum and are mandatorily convertible to common stock at a 15% discount to the price per share in this offering.
 The Series A Convertible Preferred Stock are mandatorily convertible into common stock at a one-to-one ratio upon completion of this offering.
 A warrant to purchase one share of our common stock was issued along with each share of Series A Convertible Preferred Stock.
 Each warrant is exercisable at the price per share in this offering during the one year period commencing on the second anniversary of the completion of this offering, and the underlying common stock must be held at the time of exercise.
-As of the date of this prospectus, we have raised a total of \$5,277,056 from the sale of convertible notes issued by our majority-owned subsidiary, GBS Pty Ltd, and a total of \$16,916,179 from the sale of our Series A Convertible Preferred Stock.
+As of the date of this prospectus, we have raised a total of \$5,269,556 from the sale of convertible notes issued by our majority-owned subsidiary, GBS Pty Ltd, and a total of \$16,976,179 from the sale of our Series A Convertible Preferred Stock.

 In addition, should we encounter a scenario whereby sufficient capital is not available, the two shareholders of our controlling stockholder have committed to provide sufficient financial assistance to us as and when it is needed for us to continue our operations until July 2020.
 This financial assistance includes refraining from seeking repayment of any intercompany loans or balances due from us except to the extent funds become available.
 We expect that any loans or deferrals of amounts due in connection with this financial assistance will be made on an interest free basis.
+The two shareholders of our controlling stockholder also have committed to purchase, from time to time, up to \$9,300,000 in shares of our common stock, at a purchase price equal to the greater of the public offering price in this offering and the market price at the time of the investment, in order to allow us to continue to meet the stockholders' equity requirements of until the second anniversary of this offering.